apostrophecms/moog/README.md

 The callback receives the arguments `err, obj` where `obj` is the object created.

+`obj` will always have a `__meta` property, which contains an array of metadata objects describing each module in the inheritance chain, starting with the base class.
+The metadata objects will always have a `name` property. [moog-require](https://github.com/punkave/moog-require) also provides `dirname` and `filename`.
+This is useful to implement template overrides, or push browser-side javascript and styles defined by each level.

 ### moog.createAll(globalOptions, specificOptions, callback)

 Creates one object of each type that has been defined via `moog.define` or via the `definitions` option given when configuring `moog`.
 Only types explicitly defined in this way are created, but they may extend types available via the `autoloader` option given when configuring `moog`.